Uncontrolled Movement of an OR Table

 By Matthew F. Baretich, P.E., Ph.D.

 In this case, a patient was lying fully anesthetized on an OR table for a surgical procedure.
 Several minutes into the procedure, the table began to move without being directed by OR personnel.
 Efforts to stop the movement by using the standard control pendant or over-ride switches were unsuccessful.
 The table continued to move even after the power cord had been unplugged from the electrical receptacle.
-Eventually, the head and foot sections folded up to their extreme positions and the table tilted fully to one side.
+Eventually, the head and foot sections folded up to their extreme positions and the table tilted fully to one side, as shown in the adjacent photograph.
 The patient received severe injuries.